rufkeya/OSX-Arc-Darker/README.md

 OSX-Arc theme collection is a flat theme collection based on arc with transparent elements for GTK 3, GTK 2 and Gnome-Shell which supports GTK 3 and GTK 2 based desktop environments like Gnome, Unity, Budgie, Pantheon, XFCE, Mate, etc.

-## 0SX-Arc Collection is available in three variants
+## OSX-Arc Collection is available in three variants

 ##### OSX-Arc-White